Cause Shield

 Incident response + reporting

 If you've spotted a vulnerability or suspect a security event, email us.
 We acknowledge within one business day.
-Our security.txt file lives at /.well-known/security.txt per RFC 9116 — if your procurement tooling pulls that automatically, it'll find us.
+Our security.txt file lives at /.well-known/security.txt per RFC 9116, so if your procurement tooling pulls that automatically, it'll find us.

 Acknowledgments